HMC03/ThermaLink/rpi-person-temp-monitor/tests/README.md

 temp_sensor_test.py
 * prints temperature and humidity values from dht-11 sensor
 * Use GPIO pin 4, supply sensor with 3.3V and GND

+hivemq_test.py
+* verifies connection to hivemq using paho-mqtt
+* variables saved to .env file